in the Great Lakes

 Once established, invasive species like Phragmites, zebra mussels, and sea lamprey are impossible to eradicate.
 Therefore, federal efforts are focused on reducing the spread of these species or preventing them from entering the lakes in the first place.
 Currently, federal investments are working to keep invasive carp out of the lakes and control invasive plants like Phragmites on 100,000 acres in the region.

-Asian carp is perhaps the most serious invasive species threat to the Great Lakes.
+Invasive carp is perhaps the most serious invasive species threat to the Great Lakes.
 The non-native carp are in the Illinois River, which is artificially connected to the Great Lakes by a series of shipping canals.
 In some parts of the Illinois River, invasive carp make up 90 percent of the life in the river, having out-competed and out-eaten native species.
 Investments from the federal government are needed to keep invasive carp at bay, while also enforcing strong regulations on invasive-species-filled ballast water.

 Let your members of congress know they should take action to protect the Great Lakes!
 Contact your senators and representative and tell them:

 - The Great Lakes are our most important source of fresh water, providing drinking water to 30 million people.
 We must continue our efforts to clean and restore them.

 - Although we have made progress the lakes still face serious threats.

 - We can’t afford to stop now.
 These projects to clean up our lakes will only get harder and more expensive the longer we wait.

 Barrier Will Help Reduce the Sea Lamprey Population